nicholasren/everest/README.md

 ### Tasks:
+local actor
-local actor run synchronously
+    - run synchronously
-local actor run asynchronously(driven by a thread pool) local actor supervisation
+    - run asynchronously(driven by a thread pool)
+    - be aware of sender
+        - an inbox can function as a implicit sender
+    - actor creation & selection
+    - respond to `ask`
+    - supervisation